NSO-developer/nso-examples/device-management/README.md

 NSO Operation & Usage Guide Network Element Drivers and Adding Devices chapter to describe using a NETCONF NED.

+### cli-ned
+An example of a CLI NED implementation for a device that provides a Cisco-style CLI interface where Java code is used to enable NSO to manage it.
+Used by the NSO Development Guide chapter CLI NED development.

-### xmlrpc-device
+### generic-ned
 An example of a generic NED implementation for a device that provides a proprietary interface where Java code is used to enable NSO to manage it.
-Used by the NED Development Guide chapter Getting Started with a Generic NED.
+Used by the NED Development Guide chapter Generic NED Development.

 ### snmp-ned
 An example showcasing how to manage SNMP-enabled devices with NSO.
 Used by the